 There are not enough words to describe this building… You really have to see this for yourself!

 Most of the population of India haven’t been to the Taj Mahal, so you’re pretty lucky if you get the chance to see it in your lifetime.
 Here is what it’s really like to be in the Taj Mahal’s presence!

-8. Be apart of the Hindu Culture
+Be a part of the Hindu Culture

 One thing you must do in India is respect their culture and especially their religion.